 Any relaxation technique that the patient finds effective can be used to limit cognitive arousal and reduce muscular tension to facilitate sleep.
 Specific techniques that may be effective include meditation, mindfulness, progressive muscle relaxation, guided imagery and breathing techniques.

-and severity of panic attacks are monitored by the patient and are a guide to progress.
+Severity of panic attacks are monitored by the patient and are a guide to progress.

 Tips and challenges